ystk/debian-python2.7/Doc/howto/logging.rst

 so that if the logger's threshold is set above ``DEBUG``, the calls to :func:`expensive_func1` and :func:`expensive_func2` are never made.

+.. note:: In some cases, :meth:`~Logger.isEnabledFor` can itself be more expensive than you'd like (e.g. for deeply nested loggers where an explicit level is only set high up in the logger hierarchy).
+In such cases (or if you want to avoid calling a method in tight loops), you can cache the result of a call to :meth:`~Logger.isEnabledFor` in a local or instance variable, and use that instead of calling the method each time.
+Such a cached value would only need to be recomputed when the logging configuration changes dynamically while the application is running (which is not all that common).

 There are other optimizations which can be made for specific applications which need more precise control over what logging information is collected.
 Here's a